 The children should have chosen lower cost programs or applied for ROTC scholarships if the schools they chose were truly non-negotiable for them.

-Family cannot offer any of these protections (unless the loan represents a small slice of their net worth).
+Family cannot offer any of these protections (unless the loan represents a small slice of their net worth) when parents are paying for graduate school.

 That’s why before accepting money from family for grad school, you should ask yourself these three questions: